medusajs/nextjs-starter-medusa/README.md

 ```

 After this you will need to set up Algolia with your Medusa server, and then you should be good to go.
 For a more thorough walkthrough of using Algolia with Medusa – [see our documentation](https://docs.medusajs.com/add-plugins/algolia), and the [documentation for using `react-instantsearch-hooks-web`](https://www.algolia.com/doc/guides/building-search-ui/getting-started/react-hooks/).

+# Serverless Modules

+> Serverless Modules are currently in beta.
+You can learn more about it [here](https://docs.medusajs.com/modules/products/serverless-module).
+In addition, the Serverless Modules in the Next.js storefront can't be used without the Medusa backend running at the moment.

+This starter has full support for our new experimental [Product Module](https://docs.medusajs.com/modules/products/serverless-module) and Pricing Module for retrieving and manipulating product and pricing data directly from a serverless function.
+This keeps your product logic close to the frontend, making it easy to customize or extend Medusa's core functionality from within your Next.js project.

+By default, this starter uses the standard Medusa API for product and collection retrieval.

+To enable the new modules, first, make sure to set the following environment variables in your Next.js storefront project:

+> WARNING: This is a one way process.
+Once you opt in to these features and update your database, there's no way back.
+Proceed with caution.

+- `POSTGRES_URL`: the URL of your PostgreSQL databsae.
+- `NEXT_PUBLIC_BASE_URL`: the URL of your storefront's base URL.
+If you're running it locally, it should be http://localhost:8000.

+Then, add the following environment variable to **both your Next.js storefront and Medusa backend** to enable the feature flag:

+- `MEDUSA_FF_MEDUSA_V2=true`

+Finally, run the migration script to prepare your database for the new modules.
+[Coming soon]

+Make sure the Medusa backend is running, then start (or restart) your Next.js storefront.

+Done!
+All product and collection data should now be coming from the module.
+The Product Module routes are all in `src/app/api` for you to edit and play around with.

+> Deploying to Vercel?
+If you're not planning on using the serverless modules, you might encounter errors when deploying to Vercel.
+You can safely delete or exclude the `src/app/api` folder before deploying.
+The API routes are only used by the serverless modules.

 # Resources